-Name Age Position(s) Held Director Since Don J. Colton 69 Director, CEO, President and Treasurer October 1980 Gregg B. Colton 62 Director, Vice President and Secretary October 1980 John O. Anderson 72 Director January 1988
+Name Age Position(s) Held Director Since

+Don J. Colton 70 Director October 1980

+Gregg B. Colton 63 Director, CEO, President and Treasurer October 1980

+John O. Anderson 73 Director January 1988

-Don J. Colton serves as the Company's President, Treasurer and Chairman of its Board of Directors.
-Since the Company's inception in October 1980, Mr. Colton has served as the Company's President and has been involved in all aspects of the business including exploration, acquisition and development of producing properties.
+Don J. Colton served as the Company's President, Treasurer and Chairman of its Board of Directors from the Company's inception in October 1980, until the end of June 2015, when he retired.
+Since July of 2015 Mr. Colton has served as a Director of the Company and an advisor as needed.
 From 1979 to 1981, Mr. Colton was Chief Financial Officer and a member of the Board of Directors of Drilling Research Laboratory in Salt Lake City, Utah.
 The Drilling Research Laboratory was a subsidiary of Terra Tek, Inc. and prior to his involvement with the Drilling Research Laboratory, Mr. Colton was Manager of Special Projects for Terra Tek.
 Mr. Colton received a BS in Physics from Brigham Young University in 1970 and a Master of Business Administration from the University of Utah in 1974.

-Gregg B. Colton serves as the Company's Vice President, Secretary, General Counsel and a member of the Board of Directors.
-Mr. Colton has been employed with the Company since it actually commenced business in 1981.
-Mr. Colton is involved in handling the contracts, sales of oil and gas products and legal problems of the Company along with the day-to-day decision making for the Company with the Company's President.
+Gregg B. Colton serves as the Company's President, Treasurer, General Counsel and as Chairman of the Board of Directors.
+Mr. Colton has been employed with the Company since it actually commenced business in 1981 and served as an officer and a director of the Company in October 1980 to the present.
+Mr. Colton as the Company's President is involved in all aspects of the business including contract negotiation, exploration, acquisition and development of oil and gas properties.
 From 1981 to 1984, Mr. Colton was also a partner in the law firm of Cannon, Hansen & Wilkinson.
 Mr. Colton is a member of the Utah State Bar and a real estate broker.
-He is also a member of the Corporate Counsel and Business Law sections for the Utah State Bar.
 Mr. Colton earned his BA from the University of Utah in 1976 and a Juris Doctor and a Master of Business Administration from Brigham Young University in 1981.